OfekGlick/Stackoverflow-CasulInference/README.md

 # Stackoverflow-CasulInference

 ## Description
-In this causal research we sought to answer the question "<i>Does adding a code sample to a question in Stackoverflow imporive its chances of receiving an answer? </i>" <br>
+In this causal research we sought to answer the question "<i>Does adding a code sample to a question in Stackoverflow improve its chances of receiving an answer? </i>" <br>
 The stages of this project where: